-Using space group
+Specifying the space group

 LATTICE_SPCGRP takes 1 string argument.
 It should be either the space group symbol or space group number (1..230).

-Note:: when you specify the basis (see below) blm will add any necessary sites to the basis vectors to make it compatible with the space group.
+Note: when you specify the basis (see below) blm will add any necessary sites to the basis vectors to make it compatible with the space group.

 The lattice symmetry does not specify the size of the vectors.
 Depending on the symmetry there can be one, two, or three lattice parameters or length scales (cubic symmetry has one, monoclinic symmetry has three).
 You must supply one two three numbers for these lengths, depending on the lattice symmetry.
 Following standard conventions these numbers are called A, B and C. blm uses atomic Rydberg units, (or Angstrom if UNITS=A is present).

 - LATTICE_A takes 1 real argument.
+Required for all lattices

 - LATTICE_B takes 1 real argument.
 Required where b≠a, as in orthorhombic systems

 - LATTICE_C takes 1 real argument.
 Required, when c≠a, as in tetragonal or hexagaonal systems

 - LATTICE_GAMMA takes 1 real argument.
+Required in triclinic systems

-Using lattice vectors
+Specifying the lattice vectors